-This Annex applies to both cast-in anchors and post-installed anchors (see Figure D.1).
-Specialty inserts, through-bolts, multiple anchors connected to a single steel plate at the embedded end of the anchors, adhesive or grouted anchors, and direct anchors such as powder- or pneumatic-actuated nails or bolts are not covered by this Annex.
-Reinforcement used as part of the embedment shall be designed in accordance with the applicable clauses of this Standard.
+This Annex applies to cast-in anchors and to post-installed expansion (torque-controlled and displacement-controlled), undercut and adhesive anchors (see Figure D.1).
+Adhesive anchors shall be installed in concrete having a minimum age of 21 days at time of anchor installation.
+Specialty inserts, through-bolts, multiple anchors connected to a single steel plate at the embedded end of the anchors, grouted anchors, and direct anchors such as powder or pneumatic-actuated nails or bolts are not included in the provisions of Annex D. Reinforcement used as part of the embedment shall be designed in accordance with the applicable clauses of this Standard.